department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/VSignals/README.md

     1. The VSignals reports that we receive are a query from all VSignals feedback containing the words check-in and/or travel pay.
     2. If you need access to the OneDrive document and do not have it, message Ben.
     3. Once the comments are copied, Ben will message the check-in team member completing this week’s analysis.
 4. The check-in team member completing the analysis will open the Excel spreadsheet and review each comment.
-To do this, copy the comments, dates, and type columns from the file provided by Ben and past these below the last reporting period's information in the Outpatient (New) tab.
+To do this, copy the comments, dates, and type columns from the file provided by Ben and past these below the last reporting period's information in the **Outpatient (New) tab**.
     1. The comment categories and general guidelines for determining if a comments applies are as follows:
         1. **Mobile Check-in - Good and Mobile Check-in - Bad**
         2. **General Check-in - Good and General Check-in - Bad**